kasif-dekel/windbg-udl/README.md

 # windbg-udl
-windbg udl 0.1 - supports folding and basic highlighting
+Windbg udl 0.1 - supports folding and basic highlighting.

+Built in UDL, can be used in software such as Notepad++.

 ## alpha